getsentry/sentry-java/README.md

 ### Compression
 By default the content sent to Sentry is compressed and encoded in base64 before being sent.
-This operation allows to send a smaller amount of data for each event.
-However compressing and encoding the data adds a CPU and memory overhead which might not be useful if the connection to Sentry is fast and reliable.
+However, compressing and encoding the data adds a small CPU and memory hit which might not be useful if the connection to Sentry is fast and reliable.

-Depending on the limitations of the project (ie: a mobile application with a limited connection, Sentry hosted on an external network), it can be interesting to compress the data beforehand or not.
+Depending on the limitations of the project (e.g. a mobile application with a limited connection, Sentry hosted on an external network), it can be useful to compress the data beforehand or not.

 It's possible to manually enable/disable the compression with the option